top of page

 Nanaimo, British Columbia

-In the summer of 1946, a small and unusual pod of killer whales appeared for the first time off the southern tip of Vancouver Island near Race Rocks.
-What separated them from all the others was that the lady of the pod was pure white from nose to fins.
-Named Alice by the local media, she became the first albino orca ever recorded in waters off the British Columbia coast.
+In the summer of 1946, a small and unusual pod of killer whales appeared off the southern tip of Vancouver Island, near Race Rocks.
+What set them apart was a young female—pure white from head to fin.
+Named Alice by the local media, she became the first recorded albino orca in the waters off the British Columbia coast.

 Clip: The Vancouver Sun (1947)